OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    (`tpOper` 2/3).
 Replace updates the existing PGCC snapshot in place (for example a new `codTrib`) so D-1101 / D-1106 lines keep their account link.
 Accounts still used by those events cannot be dropped.
+   Draft or generated records can be deleted from the form.
+Sent or accepted ones stay until a manager enables **Allow deleting accepted DeRE records** on the company (`tpAmb` 2 only) or uses Exclude (`tpOper` 3) at the RFB.
 3. Sending does **not** consult immediately.
 Use **Consult Results** or wait for the cron (exponential backoff from 2 minutes up to 60) until the D-9001 receipt arrives.
 Then generate the trial balance (D-1101) from